Tomb of the Lizard King

-Tomb of the Lizard King is a D&D adventure module published in 1982 by TSR.
+Tomb of the Lizard King is a Dungeons & Dragons' adventure module published in 1982 by TSR.
 In Tomb of the Lizard King, the player characters are employed by the Count of Eor to investigate a monstrous force that has been terrorizing caravans and peasants near the village of Waycombe.
 The adventure is appropriate for large groups of characters of level 5–7, or smaller groups with higher levels.

 Plot summary

 Tomb of the Lizard King is a three-part adventure scenario in which the player characters must journey through the wilderness, combat brigands, and explore the tomb of a Lizard King.
 Brigands have disrupted the southern trade routes, and the merchants are demanding that the Count of Eor stop the attacks.
 The Count puts out the call for adventurers to end the raids and discover what is behind the attacks.

 Publication history

 Tomb of the Lizard King was written by Mark Acres and illustrated by Jim Holloway and Jeff Easley.
 It was published by TSR in 1982 as a 32-page booklet with an outer folder.
 The module is part of the "Intermediate" series (I2) for the AD&D game, and was used as the tournament module at Origins 1980.
 The adventure was edited by Michael Williams and illustrated by Harry J. Quinn.
 While Tomb of the Lizard King could originally be played in any setting, it has since been retroactively placed into the World of Greyhawk campaign setting.
 In an article by Gary Holian in Living Greyhawk Journal, No. 1, it was revealed that the County of Eor had been absorbed into the Kingdom of Keoland.